Win Tickets to an Advanced Screening of Charlie’s Angels during Batwoman

-The CW South Florida has your chance to win passes to the Miami advance screening of CHARLIE’S ANGELS taking place Tuesday, November 12, 2019!
+The CW South Florida has your chance to win passes to the Walgreens Gridiron Grill-Off Food, Wine & Music Festival on Saturday, November 9, 2019 @ 12PM at the Pompano Beach Amphitheater!

-Director Elizabeth Banks takes the helm as the next generation of fearless Charlie’s Angels take flight.
-In Banks’ bold vision, Kristen Stewart, Naomi Scott, and Ella Balinska are working for the mysterious Charles Townsend, whose security and investigative agency has expanded internationally.
-With the world’s smartest, bravest, and most highly trained women all over the globe, there are now teams of Angels guided by multiple Bosleys taking on the toughest jobs everywhere.
-The screenplay is by Elizabeth Banks from a story by Evan Spiliotopoulos and David Auburn.
+The Gridiron Grill-Off Food, Wine & Music Festival is considered the best-valued food and wine event in South Florida!!
+Featuring a grilling competition with Miami Dolphin legends and the best of the best South Florida restaurants, a BBQ Pit Master Competition & a concert featuring a nationally acclaimed artist, its no wonder that attendees return year after year.
+Fans spend the day listening to live music, tasting gourmet samples grilled to perfection and sipping on the finest wines and spirits!
+Come and celebrate our 10th anniversary where celebrity, competition and charity COLLIDE !!

 – ENTER TO WIN TICKETS BELOW –